kamora/PHPCodeGuide/PHPStyleGuide.md

 <!-- ---------------------------------------------------------------------- -->

 ## Icons Legend
-The icons are used to designate the character sequences around this document unambiguously.
+The icons are used to designate the character sequences around this document simply and unambiguously.

 1. `·` means `Space`
 2. `⇥` means `Tab`